+Please see section 1.6.4 on page 10.
 Marks received for work completed during the course will be incorporated into your class record according to the following criteria:

-Term Tests Tutorial Tests Practical Projects Class Work Class Record 60% 15% 15% 10%
+Term Tests Tutorial Tests Class Work Class Record 60% 30% 10%

-Should the lecturer decide not to assess the practical projects the tutorial tests will count 30%.
+Should the lecturer decide to assess the practical projects the tutorial tests will count 15% and practical projects 15%.